 The freelance industry impacts many job opportunities.
-There are photographers, data entry specialists, writers, editors, virtual assistants, social media managers, graphic designers, call center agents, marketing experts, online tutors… you name it.
+There are photographers, data entry specialists, writers, editors, virtual assistants, social media managers, graphic designers, call center agents, programmers, marketing experts, online tutors… you name it.
 And there’s one thing we know for sure: this global trend isn't getting any smaller anytime soon.

 From what we do know, 50% of millennial workers are already freelancing.
 In 2017, 57.3 million people did freelance work in the U.S. The industry is growing so strong that it’s predicted that freelancers will make up the majority of the U.S. workforce by 2027.
 Those are the expectations outlined in the most comprehensive measure of the independent workforce in the U.S. – a report called Freelancing in America: 2017.

 The good news is that people are increasingly relying on freelancing by choice.
 It’s not because they don’t have a “normal” job and they just take what the job market offers.
 It’s because of deliberate preference.